Theatrical Design Interactive: Types of Circuits

 The ground wire, eventually, runs to: "the ground"!
 Remember that the Earth is a great ball of positive energy, which is why lightning aims for the ground!
 Ground circuits are usually connected to a cable that leads into the earth – so that if something goes wrong, the extra power is led safely to a positive source – hopefully avoiding doing damage or hurting people because that is the 'path of least resistance' to a positive source.

-Edison connectors are often made by a process of “plastic mold injection” which offer no easy process for maintenance.
+Edison connectors are often made by a process of "plastic mold injection" which offers no easy process for maintenance.
 Others tend to have many screws and are often bulky.

 Adapters (like this Stage-pin plug to Edison socket) are useful for using non-standard equipment with your system.